-New Product Introduction is important and expensive in the Consumer Packaged Goods segments.
-Just ask the likes of Henkel, Procter & Gamble, Coca-Cola and Frito-Lay (to name a few) who spend millions of dollars and countless man hours in product and packaging development and advertising just to launch a new solution to their “new” hungry consumers.
+New Product Introduction is important and expensive in the Consumer Packaged Goods segments, especially if you want to beat your competitors in time-to-market.
+Just ask the likes of Henkel, Procter & Gamble, Coca-Cola and Frito-Lay (to name a few) who spend millions of dollars and countless man hours in product and packaging engineering and advertising just to launch a new solution to their “new” hungry consumers.

 The average cycle for a new product introduction can run anywhere from three to five years.
 As hard as it is to believe, sometimes it’s even longer!
+So it goes without saying that this significantly affects time-to-market.
 And in the race to capture hearts, minds and taste buds before the competition beats them to it – even the minimum three years is too long!

 The second most important consideration in packaging purchases – second only to price – was a supplier’s ability to improve time-to-market through offerings such as extended design, prototyping and tooling capabilities.
 Indeed, a notable 51% favored time-to-market as a purchasing priority.

 Expertise and capabilities that help brands achieve the Holy Grail of speed are a tall order.
-Everything from capabilities in first-time-right design and engineering for volume production to digital prototyping capabilities and 3D printing expertise can drive speed on the front end.
+Everything from capabilities in first-time-right design and engineering for volume production to digital prototyping capabilities and 3D printing expertise can impact time-to-market.
 And modular tooling steals the show when it comes to production gains, diminishing the cost and requirement to build new plastic injection molds to deliver custom, volume packaging for a differentiated customer experience.
-Even supply chain management gets in on the fun – supporting near-shoring analysis to enable delivery of the solutions to the customers faster than off-shoring ever could.
+Even supply chain orchestration gets in on the fun – supporting near-shoring analysis to enable delivery of the solutions to the customers faster than off-shoring ever could.
 Take the ocean out of the equation and the months just melt away!